dmitrishin/ai-for-npp-construction/README.md

 ## Application Areas

-1. Readiness control for key project decisions, including First Concrete
+1. Readiness Assessment for Key Project Decisions (First Concrete)
-2. Supply chain and equipment contracting management
+2. Supply Chain and Equipment Procurement Management
-3. Change, configuration, and requirements management
+3. Change, Configuration, and Requirements Management
-4. Construction design documentation management
+4. Design Documentation Management for Construction
 5. Licensing
-6. Construction site and construction-base readiness and industrialization methods
+6. Construction Site and Construction Support Facilities Readiness and Industrialization Methods
-7. Transition from construction to commissioning and commissioning management
+7. Transition from Construction to Commissioning and Commissioning Management
-8. Critical path management
+8. Critical Path Management
-9. Risk management and scenario modeling
+9. Risk Management and Scenario Modeling
-10. Cost control, financing, and investment
+10. Cost Control, Financing, and Investment
-11. Series construction and transfer of experience between projects
+11. Repeat-Unit Construction and Transfer of Experience Between Projects
-12. Localization, import substitution, and external supply constraints
+12. Localization and Import Substitution
-13. Contract strategy and risk allocation
+13. Contract Strategy and Risk Allocation
-14. Integrated planning and schedule management during the main construction period
+14. Integrated Planning and Schedule Management During the Main Construction Phase
-15. Finance and investment
+15. Finance and Investment
-16. Planning of room handover, work fronts, and area-based installation
+16. Planning of Room Handover, Work Fronts, and Area-Based Installation
-17. Lessons learned, standardization, and knowledge libraries
+17. Lessons Learned, Standardization, and Knowledge Repositories
-18. Internal control and project audit
+18. Internal Control and Project Audit

 ## Underlying Models